 One of the most important things to remember when communicating in the workplace is to be clear and concise.
 Employees should avoid using jargon or technical terms that may not be understood by everyone.
 Instead, they should focus on using simple language that can be easily understood by all.
 It is also important to be aware of your tone when communicating with co-workers.
 Avoid sounding angry or defensive, as this will only make the situation worse.
 Instead, try to remain calm and constructive when communicating with others.

 Many problems in health and safety arise due to poor communication.
 It is not just a problem between management and the workforce – it is often a problem the other way or at the same level within an organization.
 It arises from ambiguities or, even, accidental distortion of a message.

-The Health and Safety (Information for Employees) Regulations require that the latest version of the approved health and safety poster be displayed prominently in the workplace.
+The Health and Safety (Information for Employees) Regulations require that the latest version of the approved health and safety poster and safety slogans be displayed prominently in the workplace.

 There are three basic types of methods of communication in health and safety – verbal, written, and graphic.

 - Verbal Communication

 1. Verbal Communication